bitrix24/b24restdocs/api-reference/crm/companies/crm-company-list.md

 The method `crm.company.list` returns a list of companies based on a filter.
 It is an implementation of the list method for companies.

 When selecting, use masks:
-- "*" - to select all fields (excluding custom and multiple fields)
+- "*" - to select all fields (excluding custom and multiple)
-- "UF_*" - to select all custom fields (excluding multiple fields)
+- "UF_*" - to select all custom fields (excluding multiple)

 There is no mask for selecting multiple fields.
 To select multiple fields, specify the required ones in the selection list ("PHONE", "EMAIL", etc.).